Revisiting the de Rham-Witt complex: Introduction

 \subsection{Acknowledgments}

 We would like to thank Luc Illusie for his correspondence.
-The idea of using $L \eta_p$ to reconstruct the de Rham-Witt complex had been independently considered by him.
+The idea of using $L \eta_p$ to reconstruct the de~Rham--Witt complex has been independently considered by him.
 We would also like to thank Vladimir Drinfeld, Arthur Ogus, Matthew Morrow, and Peter Scholze for helpful discussions.
 Early discussions of this project took place under the auspices of the Arizona Winter School on {\em Perfectoid Spaces} in March 2017, and we thank the organizers of this school for creating a stimulating environment.
+Finally, we most heartily thank Illusie, Ogus and the referee for many helpful comments.

-During the period in which this work was carried out, the first author was supported by National Science Foundation under grant number 1501461 and a Packard fellowship, the second author was supported by the National Science Foundation under grant number 1510417, and the third author was supported by a Clay Research Fellowship.
+During the period in which this work was carried out, the first author was supported by NSF grants \#1501461 and \#1801689, a Packard fellowship and the Simons Foundation grant \#622511, the second author was supported by the National Science Foundation under grant number 1510417, and the third author was supported by a Clay Research Fellowship.